+Students classified as "No Show" for both of the first two weeks will be "administratively" withdrawn from any class which they are not attending.
 It is the student's responsibility to know the attendance policy of the class in which they are enrolled.

+The student's financial aid will be adjusted based on their updated enrollment status.

-- Depending on the modality of the course, attendance may be online, LIVE Online, blended, or on-campus. - For LIVE Online classes, attendance will be taken online during the normal class meeting time/days. - Students who are feeling ill for any reason should communicate in a timely manner with their instructor regarding attending online instead of on-campus, and/or the responsibility of excused absences.
-Students are also responsible to discuss completing any missed work with the instructor.
+- Depending on the modality of the course, attendance may be online, LIVE Online, blended, or on-campus. - For LIVE Online classes, attendance will be taken online during the normal class meeting time/days. - Students who are feeling ill for any reason should communicate with their instructor regarding attending online instead of on-campus, and/or the responsibility of excused absences.
+Students are also responsible to discuss completing any missed work with the instructor. - Students who are not actively participating in class as defined in an instructor's syllabus will be reported to the Administration during the week following the last date to withdraw with a "W" (as posted in the academic calendar on the college's web site). - Students will be able to withdraw themselves at any time during the term.

-Participation

-College policy require the instructor to report any student who is not actively participating at the 60% point of a class.
-The instructor will report the student by the end of the week immediately following the 60% point of the class and the student will be withdrawn from the course and assigned a "W" grade.
-It is the student's responsibility to understand the instructor's requirements for 'active participation.'

-Student Withdrawals

-Students will be able to withdraw themselves at any time during the term.
 However, requests submitted after the last date to withdraw with a "W" (see academic calendar) will result in a "WF".
 Students and instructors will automatically receive an email notification through their SPC email address whenever a withdrawal occurs.
+Withdrawing after the "Last Date to Withdraw with a Grade of "W" can have serious consequences.
+If the student withdraws from a class after the deadline posted in the academic calendar, the student will receive a final grade of "WF", which has the same impact on the student's GPA as a final grade of "F." A "WF" grade also could impact the student's financial aid, requiring repayment of financial assistance.
 Students should consult with an academic advisor or financial assistance counselor prior to withdrawing from a class.